subinabid/blog/_posts/2019-07-02-badminton.md

 ### Update - November 2020
 I am in love with Voltric + Aerosonic Strings.
-People advise me to move to lighter racket, but i just love this one Broke the strings in less than a month
+People advise me to move to lighter racket, but i just love this one.
+Broke the strings in less than a month

 ### Update - Jan 2021